Tom Cruise's stunts in "Mission: Impossible — Dead Reckoning Part One" presented new challenges, director says

 From Tom Cruise dangling from a plane to breathtaking motorcycle jumps, the franchise has become synonymous with exhilarating action sequences that keep audiences on the edge of their seats.

-Christopher McQuarrie, the director behind the last three "Mission: Impossible" films, said the heart of the stunt of the series comes from the lead actor himself, Tom Cruise.
+Christopher McQuarrie, the director behind the last three "Mission: Impossible" films, said the stunts come from the lead actor himself, Tom Cruise.

 "The challenge, normally, when you are shooting an action movie is that you are always trying to hide the fact that it's a stuntman and not the actor.
 In 'Mission: Impossible,' it is the opposite: You are trying to show that it is Tom and not a stuntman," he said.